The best stainless steel pans 2024 tested for searing, stewing, and more

 The best stainless steel pans will come into your life for a reason, season(ing), and a lifetime.

 The best stainless steel pans are a staple in every kitchen thanks to their famously durable build, speedy heat transfer, and sleek aesthetic.
-I've tested everything from non-stick stainless steel pans through to sets for under £99.
-Here are the best options on the market.
+I've tested over 20 full sets of stainless steel pans – from non-stick pans through to sets for under £99 – to bring you the best options on the market.

 The best stainless steel pans of 2024